sab3r-ncirl/dap/README.md

 ```

 Here the feed array is used as a starting poing for the algorithm.
-Every array has a starting 0 and a trailing 0.
+**Every array has a starting 0 and a trailing 0 to facilitate the correct addition of the elements.**

 `feed` array is used to calculate the next row in the pascals triangle, which is stored in the `newFeed` array.